Sulfates In Shampoos Explained: Shampoo Friend or Foe?

 It works like this: when the hydrophobic end finds itself secured in the oily layer the hydrophilic remains attached to the water.
 The captured sebum is being washed away when we rinse our hair.

 Higher steric hinderance and lower ionization levels of the ammonium group help to prevent precipitation of conditioning agents, especially in 2-in-1 types of formulas.
-It is also used to prevent precipitation of surfactants due to the common ion effect.
+It is also prevents the precipitation of surfactants due to the common ion effect.

 A lot of science behind a simple shampoo bottle, isn’t there?
 But what if you found out that you don’t have to pay with your health for the lathering effect?